-Michael Davidson is a Ph.D. candidate in engineering systems at the MIT Institute for Data, Systems, and Society, a researcher with the MIT Joint Program on the Science and Policy of Global Change, and a member of the Tsinghua-MIT China Energy and Climate Project.
+Michael Davidson is a post-doctoral research fellow in the Harvard Kennedy School Belfer Center’s Environment and Natural Resources Program.
+He is a recent Ph.D. in engineering systems at the MIT Institute for Data, Systems, and Society, where he was a researcher with the MIT Joint Program on the Science and Policy of Global Change and a member of the Tsinghua-MIT China Energy and Climate Project.
+He is also a fellow with the Initiative for Sustainable Energy Policy, hosted at Johns Hopkins SAIS.
 Michael studies the engineering implications and institutional conflicts inherent in deploying renewable energy at scale, particularly in systems with emerging electricity markets.
-His dissertation project focuses in depth on integration challenges in China’s wind sector.
+His dissertation project focused on China’s nascent electricity markets and their effects on wind energy integration.
 Michael holds an S.M. in Technology and Policy from MIT, and was previously US-China Climate Policy Coordinator for the environmental non-profit Natural Resources Defense Council (NRDC).
 He is a former Fulbright Scholar, and has received fellowships from the MIT Energy Initiative and Martin Family Society of Fellows for Sustainability.
 Michael holds a B.S. in mathematics and physics, and a B.A. in Japanese studies from Case Western Reserve University.